• Skip to main content

 • Paid-up Share Capital: The amount that has been contributed by the shareholders for the shares issued to them.

-Important Note: Ensure that both the authorized and paid-up share capital limits are clearly specified according to your business requirements.
+Important Note: Ensure that both the authorized and paid-up share capital limits are clearly specified in MOA according to your business requirements.

-The Subscription Clause will also include the signatures of the subscribers and a witness, confirming their agreement to take shares in the company.
+Each subscriber must take at least one share.
+This clause confirms the intention of the founders to form the company.
+The Subscription clause will also include the signatures of the subscribers and a witness, confirming their agreement to take shares in the company.

 In the case of One Person Company (OPC), the name of the nominee (the person who will take over in case the subscriber dies) is also mentioned.